This is the multi-page printable view of this section. Click here to print.

 Managing Block Storage Resources

 - Click the All Services > Compute > Virtual Server menu.
-This will take you to the Virtual Server Service Home page.
+Navigate to the Service Home page of Virtual Server.

 - Enter the volume name and click the Confirm button.

 - Click the All Services > Compute > Virtual Server menu.
-This will take you to the Virtual Server Service Home page.
+Navigate to the Service Home page of Virtual Server.

 - Enter the capacity and click the Confirm button.

-- Capacity reduction is not provided.
+- Size reduction is not provided.

 - Enter the number of Units provided in 8GB increments.